mahdi-b/symTyper_docs/defs.rst

 Most Recent Common Ancestor
 +++++++++++++++++++++++++++

-In a phylogenetic tree, an internal node, :math:`N`, is the most recent commot recent ancestor of a set of leaves :math:`L`, if :math:`N` is the first common parent of all the leaves of in :math:`L`
+In a phylogenetic tree, an internal node, :math:`N`, is the most recent common ancestor of a set of leaves :math:`L`, if :math:`N` is the first common parent of all the leaves of in :math:`L`

 Placement Tree